ijeomaodinko/leaderboard_project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List
+# Leaderboard project
-This project contains codes that enables users add their activities and be able to remove once it is completed.
+This project contains codes that enables users get and add data to the API.

 ## Built With